ld32/HTSbauer/Readme.md

 * BDGtoWIG.py
 * fastq_trimmer.py
 * a setup.cfg file (check example file)
-** In the setup file don't change the first 3 lines, the next lines should contain the name you want to give your sample followed by the Input barcode (eg:BAR40) followed by the IP barcode, each one separated by a tab
+** In the setup file don't change the first 3 lines unless you know what you're doing, the next lines should contain the name you want to give your sample followed by the Input barcode (eg:BAR40) followed by the IP barcode, each one separated by a tab

 The easiest way to have all the files is going to your orchestra directory and running: